 If you've ever heard elevator music, you know what easy listening is like-it stays in the background.
 You don't pay attention to it and you probably forget it after a few minutes.
 That is not what you should be doing in class.
 You have to be engaged.
 Being engaged means listening to discover (and remember) something.
-As you listen with attention, you will hear what your instructor believes is important.
+In other words, listening is more than just hearing.
+Not only do you have to hear what the professor is saying in class, you have to pay attention to it.
+And as you listen with attention, you will hear what your instructor believes is important.
 One way to make sure that you are listening attentively is to take notes.
 Doing so will help you focus on the professor's words and will help you identify the most important parts of the lecture.